WebHare/platform/whtree/modules/system/doc/topics/installation/environment.md

 - `consilio:searches`: Consilio searches
 - `system-cov`: Make a coverage profile for all running scripts while enabled
 - `wrd:forcehistory`: Keep WRD history for all types for at least 1 day and record stack traces
+- `hs:tracehandlecreation`: Record stack traces when handles are created (currently only outputobjects)

 See also [profiling](https://www.webhare.dev/reference/internals/profiling) for profiling flags